Technology

 INTERPOL signs data exchange agreement with Palo Alto Networks

-Palo Alto Networks is the first cybersecurity company to sign Data Exchange Agreement with INTERPOL to combat cyber crimes globally.
+Palo Alto Networks is the first cybersecurity company to sign a Data Exchange Agreement with INTERPOL to combat cyber crimes globally.

 Unit 42, a threat intelligence department has been formulated by the company, with its main aim is to be involved in the operational briefings at INTERPOL Global Complex for Innovation (IGCI), providing the law enforcement agency with a clearer understanding of the cyberspace.